New Indie Film, “The Roots Of Texas Mexican Food”

 Díaz says that this new indie documentary will show how Mexican American “comida casera,” home cooking, has an international appeal.
 “We will film the Mexican home cooking of Texas, so that it resonates with other cultures and nations.”

 Adán Medrano is a chef and food writer, a graduate of the Culinary Institute of America.
 His book, Truly Texas Mexican: A Native Culinary Heritage In Recipes, is published by Texas Tech University Press and received the “Finalist, Book Of The Year” award from Foreword Reviews.
-His upcoming book, “The Art Of Texas Mexican Cooking,” is scheduled for release this summer, 2018.
+His upcoming book, “The Art Of Texas Mexican Cooking,” is scheduled for release this fall, 2018.

 He spent 23 years travelling and working throughout Latin America, Europe and Asia where he came to recognize the importance of food in relation to identity and community.
 He returned to the US in 2010 to focus his attention on the culinary traditions of the Mexican American community of Texas and the indigenous cooking of the Americas.